Sandy403/MiniProject_DS_AIML-A_2026_SafeCityAI/README.md

-afeCity AI – Crime Prediction and Hotspot Detection This project was built to analyze crime patterns across India using real crime data from 2014 to 2022.
+SafeCity AI – Crime Prediction and Hotspot Detection This project was built to analyze crime patterns across India using real crime data from 2014 to 2022.
 The idea was simple — instead of manually going through crime records, we wanted a system that can automatically find which areas have high crime rates and also predict future crimes.

 What the project does